 C.K.
 Chapter's two galleries were intended to be windows on Wales and a doorway into the world of contemporary art.
 We tried to show a good proportion of the art which was being produced in Wales but we also had a responsibility to reflect the major changes which were taking place in the wider art world.
-Radical artists throughout the 60's and 70's were making art that did not have any commercial value as a reaction to the art market dominated by a few gallery owners who controlled what was being seen in America, Britain and Europe.
-The many artists who deliberately began to create unsaleable work needed new spaces to show their art and Chapter was able to offer those spaces Movements like Fluxus and exhibitions like Fluxshoe highlighted ecological concerns and expressed social goals that became more important than aesthetic ones.
-Avant-garde artists sought a new culture in which changing spiritual, moral and ethical values would be reflected.
-Of course, in the post-modernist era of the '80s, '90s and into the 20th century the secularisation of art as a commodity has been re-established.
-In the 1970s we acknowledged this new development in visual language but felt that it was also essential that artists involved in a more traditional language could have their work shown in Chapter.
-We were equally determined that we would be able to offer studio facilities and exhibition spaces to keep young Welsh artists in Wales.
+Radical artists throughout the 60s and 70s were making art that did not have any commercial value as a reaction to the art market dominated by a few gallery owners who controlled what was being seen in America, Britain and Europe.
+The many artists who deliberately began to create unsaleable work needed new spaces to show their art and Chapter was able to offer those spaces.
+Movements like Fluxus and exhibitions like Fluxshoe highlighted ecological concerns and expressed social goals that became more important than aesthetic ones.
+Of course, in the post-modernist era of the late 20th and early 21st century the secularisation of art has re-established art as a commodity.
+In the 1970s avant-garde artists sought a new culture in which changing spiritual, moral and ethical values would be reflected.
+We acknowledged this new development in visual language but felt that it was also essential that artists involved in a more traditional language could have their work shown in Chapter.
+We were equally determined that we would be able to offer studio facilities and exhibition spaces to keep emerging Welsh artists in Wales.

 G.A.
 It's astonishing that Chapter still exists as a centre for the arts in 2018 and that, in itself is a major tribute to what you and Bryan Jones and Mik Flood achieved.
 To me it feels as though the development of Chapter is a kind of sociological document, which is a testament to the way that the arts have had to struggle for survival against increasing bureaucratisation over the years.
 I wonder what you feel when you reflect on your original vision and the way that Chapter functions now?